learn-co-curriculum/dsc-combinations-lab/README.md

 ## Permutations or Combinations?

-Flatiron School is holding a mini mathematics contest, and there are 9 people in the last round.
+Flatiron School is holding a mini mathematics contest and there are 9 people in the last round.

 #### a.
-Imagine flatiron school is giving out bronze, silver and gold medal respectively.
+Imagine flatiron school is giving out bronze, silver, and gold medal respectively.
 How many possible ways are there to create this top three?

 ```python